OctopusDeploy/docs/docs/infrastructure/deployment-targets/index.md

 Deployment targets are the servers and services you deploy your software to.
 You can manage your deployment targets by navigating to {{Infrastructure,Deployment Targets}}.

-From here you can add new deployment targets, disable or delete deployment targets, check on the status of your targets, and run [health checks](/docs/infrastructure/machine-policies.md#health-checks) on them.
+From here you can add new deployment targets, disable or delete deployment targets, check on the status of your targets, and run [health checks](/docs/infrastructure/machine-policies.md#health-checks).

 ## Adding Deployment Targets

-Deployment targets are added in different ways, depending on the type of target and how they will communicate with the Octopus Deploy Server.
+Deployment targets are added in different ways, depending on the type of target you are adding and how the target will communicate with the Octopus Deploy Server.
 For instructions, see:

 - [Listening and Polling Windows Tentacles](/docs/infrastructure/deployment-targets/windows-targets/index.md)
 - [SSH Connection](/docs/infrastructure/deployment-targets/ssh-targets/index.md)